aidowu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth year graduate student in the Renewable Energy Lab (REAL) at University of Washington, Seattle.
-My research interests are in control and optimization, and its application to power systems and renewable energy.
+I am a fifth year PhD candidate advised by [Prof. Baosen Zhang](http://zhangbaosen.github.io) in the Electrical and Computer Engineering Department, University of Washington, Seattle.
+My broad research interests are in control and optimization of complex dynamic systems.
+My doctoral thesis focuses on data-driven optimal control of inverter-based resources (IBRs) for frequency control in a low-inertia power network, that is, a power systems with a high penetration of renewable energy.
+My resume can be found {{% staticref "files/Resume_Detailed.pdf" %}} here{{% /staticref %}}